farnoosh-shamsian/Shahnameh/shahnameh-transliteration/README.md

-**Capitalisation is inconsistent.** The text is otherwise lowercase throughout, including proper names — `rustam`, `firdavsī`, `kayqubād` — but words beginning with а/қ/ғ carry a capital in some places and not others, because the Cyrillic source capitalised them and the transliteration preserved that. `az` appears 1,552 times and `Az` 270 times; `andar` 177 times and `Andar` 8.
+**Capitalisation is inconsistent.** The text is otherwise lowercase throughout, including proper names — `rustam`, `firdavsī`, `kayqubād` — but words beginning with а/қ/ғ carry a capital in some places and not others, because the Cyrillic source capitalised them and the transliteration preserved that.
+Across the six volumes `az` appears 1,732 times and `Az` 259 times; `andar` 209 times and `Andar` 8.
 Genuine proper names in the same position, such as `Afrāsiýāb` and `Aynī`, are capitalised consistently and correctly.